Roof Hatches — A Commonly Overlooked Roof Hazard

 Hatches Within 10 Feet of the Roof Edge: IBC Chapter 10: Means of Egress; 1011.13 Guards.

-OSHA is not the only organization with some stipulations around rooftop hatches.
+OSHA is not the only organization with some stipulations around roof hatch safety.
 I have seen many instances where the user steps within inches of the roof edge while exiting the hatch.
 The 2018 International Building Code has an answer for that.
 While IBC does not govern local municipalities, most local building codes adopt its standards.
 You will need to check your local code to find out if this applies.

 Any roof hatch providing access within 10’ of a roof edge must be protected by said edge by a guardrail.
 Here we see that the hazard for roof access is not just the hatch itself but also the proximity to the roof edge.
 While local codes will require a guardrail within 10 feet, OSHA requires that any access within 15 feet (sometimes more depending on the type and frequency of access) should be protected from a roof edge.